resources background

 Image

-• Action prompt: Maintain separate baselines for gTLDs and ccTLDs to isolate whether a registration spike reflects a global campaign (gTLD-driven) or a regional adoption signal (ccTLD-driven).
-The stability of the ccTLD share at ~21% over the past three months suggests that any future deviation from this level would be analytically significant.
+For analysis, keep separate baselines for gTLDs and ccTLDs to tell whether a registration spike is a global campaign (gTLD-driven) or a regional adoption signal (ccTLD-driven).
+With the ccTLD share stable near 21% for three months, any future move away from that level would be a meaningful signal.